 Included in the options granted on March 31, 2017 are 3,500,000 performance options granted to key senior executives of Antibe and Citagenix.
 Vesting of these performance options is subject to the successful achievement of certain goals related to advancements in the clinical development of the Company's lead drug, capital efficiency, and corporate profitability.
 On August 28, 2018, the Company's Board of Directors determined that the main performance goals had been met by all executives.
-The estimated fair value of these options calculated using the BSM was \$691,549. \$565,134 was expensed during the three months ended September 30, 2018 and included in contributed surplus.
-The following assumptions were used in the BSM to determine the fair value of the share-based compensation expense for the performance options on the grant date: risk-free interest rate of 1.59%, expected volatility of 157%, expected dividend yield of nil, expected life of options 10 years, share price of \$0.20, and exercise price of \$0.20.
+The estimated fair value of these options calculated using the BSM on the grant date was \$691,549.
+During the nine months ended December 31, 2018 \$589,124 was expensed and included in contributed surplus.
+The following assumptions were used in the BSM to determine the fair value of the stock-based compensation expense for the performance options on the grant date: risk-free interest rate of 1.59%, expected volatility of 157%, expected dividend yield of nil, expected life of options 10 years, share price of \$0.20, and exercise price of \$0.20.